gitlabhq/gitlabhq/doc/workflow/notifications.md

 same need for being notified for every group they are member of.
 These settings can be configured on group page under the name of the group.
 It will be the dropdown with the bell icon.
 They can also be configured on the user profile notifications dropdown.

+The group owner can disable email notifications for a group, which also includes it's subgroups and projects.
+If this is the case, you will not receive any corresponding notifications, and the notification button will be disabled with an explanatory tooltip.

 ### Project Settings

 ![notification settings](img/notification_project_settings.png)